BarkBeetle: Stealing Decision Tree Models with Fault Injection: Limitations and Discussions on More Use Cases

 \subsection{Countermeasures}

 As \sys integrates both model extraction and \acp{FIA}, countermeasures should be considered from each perspective.
 From the perspective of model extraction, differential privacy has been suggested as a defense mechanism in prior studies~\cite{tramer2016stealing,oksuz2024autolycus}.
 However, typical strategies—such as adding noise to training data, employing static or dynamic output distortion, or perturbing feature importance scores—have demonstrated limited effectiveness against more sophisticated extraction methods.
 This underscores the necessity of investigating advanced, adaptive differential privacy solutions.
-From the perspective of fault injection, hardware-based protections such as voltage and clock monitoring circuits can detect abnormal operating conditions and initiate protective responses like system resets or entering a safe mode.
+From the perspective of fault injection, hardware-based protections~\cite{barenghi2012fault}, such as glitch detectors, voltage and clock monitors, and fast brown-out protection, can detect abnormal operating conditions and abort execution, thereby reducing the reliability of \sys.
+However, these defenses are not universally deployed on lightweight IoT and embedded platforms, and prior work shows that well-timed or low-amplitude glitches can sometimes bypass such monitors, meaning \sys may still be feasible in practice depending on the device’s hardware hardening.
 Additionally, redundancy-based methods, such as duplicating critical computations combined with majority voting or result comparison, can detect discrepancies caused by faults, thereby reducing their impact.